munificent/craftinginterpreters/book/scanning.md

 Before we get too far in, let's take a moment to think about errors at the lexical level.
 What happens if a user throws a source file containing some characters Lox doesn't use, like `@#^` at our interpreter?
-Right now, those characters get silently added to the next token.
-That ain't right.
+Right now, those characters get silently discarded.
+They aren't used by the Lox language, but that doesn't mean the interpreter can pretend they aren't there:

-Let's fix that:

 ^code char-error (1 before, 1 after)